Self-immolation

-Thích Quảng Đức protesting the persecution of Buddhists in South Vietnam by self-immolation on 11 June 1963.
-In 1992, American rap-rock band Rage Against the Machine used the picture as the cover for their self-titled debut album.
+In 1963, Thích Quảng Đức protested by self-immolation during South Vietnam's Buddhist crisis.

 Self-immolation is the act of setting oneself on fire.
 It is mostly done for political or religious reasons, often as a form of protest or in acts of martyrdom, and known for its disturbing and violent nature.

 Etymology

 The English word immolation originally meant (1534) "killing a sacrificial victim; sacrifice" and came to figuratively mean (1690) "destruction, especially by fire".
 Its etymology was from Latin immolare "to sprinkle with sacrificial meal (mola salsa); to sacrifice" in ancient Roman religion.
 In the Mewar region of India, women practiced a form of self-immolation called Jauhar to avoid being raped by invading armies.

 Effects

 Self-immolators frequently use accelerants before igniting themselves.
 This, combined with the self-immolators' refusal to protect themselves, can produce hotter flames and deeper, more extensive burns.
 Self-immolation has been described as excruciatingly painful.
 Later, when the burns become severe, nerves are burnt and the self-immolator loses sensation at the burnt areas.
 Some self-immolators can die during the act from inhalation of toxic combustion products, hot air, and flames.

 The human body has an inflammatory response to burnt skin, which happens after 25% is burnt in adults.
 This response leads to blood and body fluid loss.
 If the self-immolator is not taken to a burn centre in less than four hours, they are more likely to die from shock.
 If no more than 80% of their body area is burnt and the self-immolator is younger than 40 years old, there is a survival chance of 50%.
 If the self-immolator has over 80% burns, the survival rate drops to 20%.